vermaarn/vermaarn/README.md

 ### Hello there, I'm Arnav 👋

+I am currently a PhD student at MIT CSAIL primarly in MIT Visualization Group.

-I am currently a lab manager at the Cognitive Tools Lab.
-I was a MSc Computer Science student at the University of Toronto!
+I was previously a lab manager at the Cognitive Tools Lab.
+I was also BS/MS student in Computer Science at the University of Toronto!

 In my research, I try to understanding human cognition through interactive graphics.